Ernyoke/ervin-szilagyi-static-site/src/articles/ecs-custom-logging-with-fluentbit.md

 ]
 ```

-The task definition requires an execution role.
-This role is assumed by ECS service and it is used while deploying and setting up the container.
-The task definition can also have a task role.
-This role is attached to the containers and it provides permission for the running containers themselves.
-For simplicity, we will use the same role for the task and for the execution roles.
+The task definition requires an execution role, which is assumed by the ECS service and used during container deployment and setup.
+Additionally, the task definition can specify a task role, which is attached to the containers and grants permissions to the running containers themselves.
+For simplicity, we will use the same role for both the task role and the execution role.

 ```terraform
 resource "aws_iam_role" "fluent_bit_task_role" {